dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 **MDS** wraps all its dependency scripts, so a **MDS** project only needs to include **MDS** itself as a single script.
 No additional dependency scripts are required.

 > [!WARNING]
-> Even if you reference the script locally, supporting resources like `.wasm` engine files are still loaded from the CDN at runtime.
+> Even if you reference the script itself locally, MDS still defaults to loading supporting resources like `.wasm` engine files from the CDN at runtime.
 If you require a **fully offline setup**, follow the [quick start instructions to self-host resources](#quick-start).

 ### Instantiate MDS